mr4tt/zotbot/README.md

 - [“Considered Harmful” Essays Considered Harmful](https://meyerweb.com/eric/comment/chech.html)

 - [Burning up in Orbit](https://www.the-fence.com/issues/issue-12/burning-up-in-orbit) - Waxing lyrical

-- [Watch What Happens When a Portrait Artist Takes LSD](https://www.youtube.com/watch?v=n4Sb8jCJUTw) - These drawings were done by an artist under the influence of LSD as part of a test conducted by the US government in the late 1950's.
-The artist was given a dose of LSD 25 and free access to an activity box full of crayons and pencils.
-His subject was the medic.    http://www.cowboybooks.com.au/html/ac...

 - [Never Forget Jeju](https://liberationmartialarts.substack.com/p/jeju) - Remembering the Dark History of My Ancestral Home